 How do I copy a web page link?

-Copying a long address or URL
+Shortening a long address or URL

-Copying a link within a page
+Copying a link or image within a page

 To copy the address to a link or image within a web page, right-click the link or image and select Copy link address or Copy image from the dropdown menu that appears.
 Alternatively, users may view the properties of the link and copy the URL from within that menu.